Shivix/shivlib/README.md

 # Shivix-Standard-Library
-My own version of the STL and other headers within the C++ standard.
+A large library of my own creation.
+It serves well as a lightweight base if you wish to recreate a header within the standard as well as showing some new ideas that the standard library does not have.
+Also contains some highly experimental headers for me to try out unique ideas.

 Note: C++20 is required.
-Based on personal preference as well as a desire to differ more from other implementations I have decided to ignore backwards compatibility.
-This improves the readability and usability in many cases and also removes the need for preprocessor checks on the C++ version.
+This is not meant to replace the standard library, this is focused on aiding my own future projects as well as helping me practice my skills.

+Note2: All headers in the experimental folder are mostly tests, use at your own peril.

 ## Want to use the library?